kossvat/Data-Science-Projects/Final Project/README.md

 Information on contracts is current as of February 1, 2020.

 # Libraries used:
-Pandas, Numpy, Seaborn, Plotly, Matplotlib, Scikit-learn, CatBoost, LightGBM
+Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn, CatBoost, LightGBM